CloudLabs-MOC/CloudLabs-SEED/Web Security/Cross-Site Request Forgery Attack/Cross-Site-Request-Forgery-Attack.md

 ## (Web Application:Elgg)

 ```
 Copyright © 2006 - 2020 by Wenliang Du.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
-License.
-If you remix, transform, or build upon the material, this copyright notice must be left intact, or
-reproduced in a way that is reasonable to the medium in which the work is being re-published.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+If you remix, transform, or build upon the material, this copyright notice must be left intact, or reproduced in a way that is reasonable to the medium in which the work is being re-published.
 ```

 ## 1 Overview

 The objective of this lab is to help students understand the Cross-Site Request Forgery (CSRF) attack.
 A CSRF attack involves a victim user, a trusted site, and a malicious site.
 The victim user holds an active session with a trusted site while visiting a malicious site.
 The malicious site injects an HTTP request for the trusted site into the victim user session, causing damages.
 In this lab, students will be attacking a social networking web application using the CSRF attack.
-The open-source social networking application is calledElgg, which has already been installed in our VM.
-Elgghas countermeasures against CSRF, but we have turned them off for the purpose of this lab.
+The open-source social networking application is called Elgg, which has already been installed in our VM.
+Elgg has counter measures against CSRF, but we have turned them off for the purpose of this lab.
 This lab covers the following topics:

 - Cross-Site Request Forgery attack
 - CSRF countermeasures: Secret token and Same-site cookie